 And then there is Twain's great advice for getting organized:

 The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one. - Mark Twain

 Spot on.
 Spot on...

-And when chaos descends — as it will, without fail, one to ten days before opening night - I remember these wise words, as well:
+And when chaos descends — and it will, without fail, one to ten days before opening night - I remember these wise words:

-Mark Twain may not have been thinking specifically of the theatre when writing any of these, but his words sure do come in handy to a thespian - they certainly do.
+He may not have had the theatre in mind, but his words sure do come in handy - they certainly do.

 When I was first published, I thought all I'd ever do is write... book after book, attend signings, speaking engagements and Book Clubs, submit another manuscript to my publishing house, and start all over again.

 A good life - very good life - but then...

 1. A story came to me that begged to be a play.
 It’s impossible to explain, other than to say the characters didn't want to live in a book.
 They wanted to be brought to life.
 So I wrote a play for the first time in many years, and a local company decided to produce it.